British mezzo-soprano Kathryn Rudge performs throughout the UK and internationally on opera, concert and recital stages.

 Kathryn’s debut record with pianist James Baillieu “Loves Old Sweet Song” was released on the Champs Hill Label in 2015 following a UK Tour with tenor Noah Stewart.
 Highlights of further recordings include Michael Nyman’s Symphony No. 11 Hillsborough Memorial with the Royal Liverpool Philharmonic Orchestra, and opera recordings of Leoncavallo’s Zaza and Bellini’s Adelson e Salvini with Opera Rara and the BBC Concert Orchestra.
-Kathryn will be featured on a record of Donald Swann songs with musical director Christopher Glynn due for release in January 2017.
-She has also made several live recordings this year broadcast by BBC Radio 3 including “The Sound of Shakespeare live” with the world premier of Roxanna Panufnik’s ‘Love Sought’.
+In 2017 Kathryn featured on a collaborative recording of Donald Swann songs with musical director Christopher Glynn.
+She has also made several live recordings broadcast by BBC Radio 3 including “The Sound of Shakespeare live” with the world premier of Roxanna Panufnik’s ‘Love Sought’.
 Listen to Kathryn at BBC Music

-Recent concert highlights include Elgar’s Sea Pictures with the BBC Philharmonic Orchestra and Conductor Ben Gernon, Elgar’s The Kingdom with the Southern Symphonia, Handel’s Messiah, Mozart’s Vesperae Solennes Confessore & Handel’s Dixit Dominus with the Royal Northern Symphonia, Vivaldi’s Gloria and Bach’s Christmas Oratorio with the Orchestra of Opera North.
-Bach’s Mass in B Minor Orchestre Florilegium and performances with Karl Jenkins and the Royal Philharmonic Orchestra in The Armed Man and Mozart’s Requiem with the Mozart Festival Orchestra at The Royal Albert Hall and in Beethoven 9th Symphony at The Royal Festival Hall.
+Recent concert highlights include Elgar’s Dream of Gerontius with the Hamburg Symphony Orchestra and Conductor Paul McCreesh at the Rheingau Music Festival, Elgar’s Sea Pictures with the BBC Philharmonic Orchestra and Conductor Ben Gernon, Elgar’s The Kingdom with the Southern Symphonia, Handel’s Messiah, Mozart’s Vesperae Solennes Confessore & Handel’s Dixit Dominus with the Royal Northern Symphonia, Vivaldi’s Gloria and Bach’s Christmas Oratorio with the Orchestra of Opera North.
+Bach’s Mass in B Minor Orchestre Florilegium.
+There have also been performances with Karl Jenkins and the Royal Philharmonic Orchestra of The Armed Man and Mozart’s Requiem with the Mozart Festival Orchestra at The Royal Albert Hall and in Beethoven 9th Symphony at The Royal Festival Hall.

-Kathryn performs regularly in recital including appearances at Wigmore Hall, Leighton House, The Sage Gateshead, Cadogan Hall, St David’s Hall Cardiff and Bridgewater Hall and at musical festivals at Ryedale, Brighton, City of London, Cheltenham, English Music, Lake District, Chester, Windsor and Uppermill, St Wilfrid’s and Richmond Live Festivals.
-Kathryn has also performed live for BBC Radio 3 in the Houses of Parliament and on broadcasts for In Tune.
+Kathryn is a passionate recitalist and has performed at Wigmore Hall, Leighton House, The Sage Gateshead, Cadogan Hall and Bridgewater Hall.
+Recitals at UK musical festivals include Oxford Lieder, Ryedale, Pembroke College Cambridge, Brighton, City of London, Cheltenham, English Music, Lake District, Chester, Windsoe, Uppermill, St Wilfrid’s and Richmond Live Festivals.
+Kathryn has also performed live for BBC Radio 3 in the Houses of Parliament.

-Kathryn teaches singing and performance regularly in her home city of Liverpool and was awarded the Merseyside Women of the Year Arts and Culture Award 2016 as founder of Mersey Wave Music.
-Kathryn has performed with the Royal Liverpool Philharmonic Orchestra on many occasions.
+Kathryn was awarded the Merseyside Women of the Year Arts and Culture Award 2016 for her involvement in community music as founder of Mersey Wave Music in her home city of Liverpool.
+She has performed with the Royal Liverpool Philharmonic Orchestra on many occasions.
 Highlights with the RLPO include gala concerts at Leeds Castle with Conductor Carl Davies, performing at the Liverpool Capital of Culture Opening Ceremony at the Liverpool Echo Arena, singing the names of the 96 Hillsborough victims in Michael Nyman’s Symphony No. 11 Hillsborough Memorial, Beethoven’s 9th with Conductor Vasily Petrenko celebrating the RLPO’s 175th Anniversary and Mendelssohn’s Saint Paul with Conductor Paul Daniel in Huddersfield.

 Kathryn has been the grateful recipient of numerous prizes and awards including the Joaninha Trust, BBC Fame Academy, Joyce & Michael Kennedy Strauss Award, Kathleen Ferrier Bursary, Susan Chilcott and Yamaha Music Awards.
 Kathryn is also a Samling Scholar.